viklund/courses/ngsintro/1609/labs/loops-lab.md

 <details>
 <summary>:key: Click to see how</summary>
-{% highlight bash %}# make the dummy pipeline available in this script export PATH=$PATH:/sw/courses/ngsintro/uppmax_pipeline_exercise/dummy_scripts
+<pre># make the dummy pipeline available in this script
+export PATH=$PATH:/sw/courses/ngsintro/uppmax_pipeline_exercise/dummy_scripts

 # index the reference genome once if needed